ethereum-node/merchantApi/README.md

 ### TERMS & DEFINITION

 - **apiKey**: The Api Key for your Ownbit Merchant Wallet.
-It can be found in your Ownbit Merchant Wallet's Wallet Configuration page.
+It can be found in your Ownbit Merchant Wallet -> Wallet Management -> Merchant Options.
 ApiKey is used to compute the orderHash.
 Always keep apiKey secret.
 - **walletId**: Your Ownbit Merchant Wallet ID, you inputted when creating the Ownbit Wallet.
 - **orderId**: Any string that identify an order, length: 1-64, must be unique among the system.
 - **orderPrice**: Format: amount CURRENCY_SYMBOL, can be both fiat and crypto, example: 9.9 USD, means 9.9 US Dollar, 0.23 BTC, means 0.23 Bitcoin.
 ATTENTION: There's one space between amount and symbol.